Outreach

 Stevens County Mentorship Program

-The Stevens County Mentorship Program is a Career Awareness and Exploration Program focused on careers in health sciences.
+The Stevens County Mentorship Program is a Career Awareness and Prep Program focused on exploring allied health care fields with rural youth.

 Partnering with Stevens County